nidium/Nidium/README.md

 ## Documentation

-We strive to have an exellent documentation, both for our [getting started guide](http://www.nidium.com/docs/guide/get-started/hello-world.html) and for the [API Reference](http://www.nidium.com/docs/api/).
+We strive to have an excellent documentation, both for our [getting started guide](http://www.nidium.com/docs/guide/get-started/hello-world.html) and for the [API Reference](http://www.nidium.com/docs/api/).

 ## Videos - nidium in action